-I often say, Boys Hope Girls Hope is a great example of Dr. Martin Luther King Jr.’s vision of a “beloved community,” where people of all walks of life work together with a loving spirit to create opportunities for those in need and build a better society.
+I often say Boys Hope Girls Hope is a great example of Dr. Martin Luther King Jr.’s vision of a “beloved community,” where people from all walks of life work together with a loving spirit to create opportunities for those in need and build a better society.

 A major highlight of our annual Leadership Gathering is the opportunity to honor members of our beloved community who live out our mission every day and inspire us with their light and example, and partners who make our mission possible for our scholars and collegians.
 In the spirit of the theme, A Time for Hope, the evening of September 17 gave us all great inspiration.

 Kristin Ostby is the President & CEO of the organization.
 She leads the Boys Hope Girls Hope Network and directs the Network Headquarters team; reporting to the Network Board of Directors.